iECO-MODE

 BETTER WORK

 Better Work is an innovative partnership program between the International Labor Organization (ILO) and the International Finance Corporation (IFC).
 It aims to improve both labor standard compliance and competitiveness in global apparel supply chains.
-As a Global Buyer Partner, PUMA is committed to using only Better Work audits in lieu of our own in Vietnam, Cambodia, Indonesia and Bangladesh to reduce social audit fatigue.
+As a Global Buyer Partner, PUMA is committed to using only Better Work audits in lieu of our own in Vietnam, Cambodia, Indonesia, Egypt, Pakistan and Bangladesh to reduce social audit fatigue.
+PUMA factories, that are enrolled in the ILO / IFC Better Work Program, go through a process of learning in the fields of assessments, advisory services, industry seminars and training.

 The program covers areas such as child labor issues, discrimination, forced labor, freedom of association, collective bargaining and national labor law regulations on compensation, contract and workplace relations, occupational safety and health, working hours and more.